metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 - table\_info

-    This feature adds support for DBI's `table_info` method.
-To mock the table info for a search of the `testSchema` database schema you would use the
+    This feature adds support for DBI's `table_info` method ( _Note this functionality is unstable when used with DBI version 1.634 and below_).

-    following:
+    To mock the table info for a search of the `testSchema` database schema you would use the following:

         $dbh->{mock_add_table_info} = {
             cataloge   => undef,